Sequoia/sequoia.github.com/_content/posts/using-the-debugger-module-in-node.md

 ## A trip down memory lane...

-`console.log`: the JavaScript programmer's oldest friend. `console.log` was probably one of the first things you learned to use to debug JavaScript, and while there are [plenty](https://code.visualstudio.com/docs/runtimes/nodejs#_debugging-your-express-application) of [more powerful tools](https://developer.mozilla.org/en-US/docs/Tools/Debugger), `console.log` is still useful to say "event fired", "sending the following query to the database...", etc..
+`console.log`: the JavaScript programmer's oldest friend*. `console.log` was probably one of the first things you learned to use to debug JavaScript, and while there are [plenty](https://code.visualstudio.com/docs/runtimes/nodejs#_debugging-your-express-application) of [more powerful tools](https://developer.mozilla.org/en-US/docs/Tools/Debugger), `console.log` is still useful to say "event fired", "sending the following query to the database...", etc..

 So we write statements like ``console.log(`click fired on ${event.target}`)``.
 But then we're not working on that part of the application anymore and those log statements just make noise, so we delete them.
 But then we *are* working on that bit again later, so we put them back-- and this time when we're finished, we just comment them out, instead of moving them.
 Before we know it our code looks like this: